Back to Dealfront DigestSales

 Sales cycles represent repeatable processes your sales team follows to close a lead.
 The standard sales cycle involves six steps:

 Defining your sales cycle steps ensures that you’re in control of your sales process.
-A well-defined cycle will help you create structure around your sales process to drive repeatable results.
+A well-defined cycle will help you create structure around it to drive repeatable results.

 To define your sales cycle, map out the steps your sales team will need to take to close a lead, from reaching out to a prospect over sharing demos to finalizing the sale.